-In the past six months, the COVID-19 pandemic has deeply affected every aspect of life across the globe.
+The COVID-19 pandemic has deeply affected every aspect of life across the globe.
 Here at NCMEC, we know families of missing and exploited children still need our help and our work has not stopped.
-While our understanding of the impact of COVID-19 and social distancing on child safety will continue to develop, here are our findings from the first half of 2020.
+While our understanding of the impact of COVID-19 and social distancing on child safety will continue to develop, here are our findings so far.

 ● NCMEC is aware of one case where a video depicting the sexual abuse of a young child was widely shared because people were outraged and trying to help find the victim.
 We want to remind everyone that sharing these kinds of videos is illegal and revictimizes the child.
 If you ever come across child sexual abuse material (CSAM) do not repost it, and instead report it to our CyberTipline.

-● With both kids and adults spending more time online due to school closures and stay-at-home orders, NCMEC is aware of instances where child predators are using the darknet to discuss this opportunity to entice children to produce sexually explicit material.
+● With both kids and adults spending more time online due to school closures and social distancing measures, NCMEC is aware of instances where child predators are using the darknet to discuss this opportunity to entice children to produce sexually explicit material.

 ● Some child traffickers adjusted to the reluctance of buyers to meet in-person to engage in commercial sex.
 Some traffickers are now offering options for subscription-based services in which buyers pay to access online images and videos of the child.

 ● While NCMEC is not necessarily seeing a direct correlation between COVID-19 and an uptick in missing child cases, we have gotten reports where COVID-19 and its effects have played a significant role in 331 missing child cases.

 ● NCMEC is aware of reports in which some children have run away from home in frustration with the “stay-at-home” restrictions; cases where children run from group homes out of concern for catching COVID-19; and cases of parents with visitation rights not returning their children due to concern of potential exposure to COVID-19.